-A leave of absence is limited to 180 calendar days in any 12-month period or one-half the published program length, whichever is shorter.
-Multiple leaves of absence may be permitted provided the total number of days does not exceed this limit.
-A student enrolled in the program under an F-1 or M-1 visa may be granted leaves of absence or vacations in accordance with the regulations of the Department of Homeland Security and the following guidelines:
+A student enrolled in the program under an F-1 or M-1 visa may be granted leaves of absence in accordance with the regulations of the Department of Homeland Security and the following guidelines:

 (a) Documented emergency situations such as a serious illness or a death in the immediate family.
-Unless otherwise stipulated and documented, the leave is not to extend beyond 50% of the length of period for which the student applied.
+Any one leave is not to extend beyond 50% of the length of period for which the student applied.